-THDA expects that the proceeds of the Issue 2023-3 Bonds will be used to: (i) refund certain bonds issued and outstanding under the 2009 General Resolution or the 2013 General Resolution (collectively, the "Prior Bonds"), (ii) finance (1) first lien single-family Program Loans (or participations therein) for single- family, owner-occupied housing (one to four dwelling units), and (2) Program Securities (or participations therein), as defined in the General Resolution (see Appendix D hereto therein), backed by such Program Loans and guaranteed by Federal Mortgage Agencies (collectively, the "Issue 2023-3 Program Securities"); (iii) pay capitalized interest, if any; (iv) pay Costs of Issuance, Underwriters' Fees and other transaction costs; and (v) make a deposit to the Bond Reserve Fund, if required.
-Upon the refunding of the Prior Bonds with a portion of the proceeds of the Issue 2023-3A Bonds, amounts related to the Prior Bonds in an amount equal to the principal amount of Issue 2020-3A Bonds used for such refunding will be transferred from the Prior Bonds to the Issue 2023-3A Bonds and used to finance Program Loans.
+THDA expects that the proceeds of the Issue 2024-1 Bonds will be used to: (i) refund certain bonds issued and outstanding under the 2009 General Resolution or the 2013 General Resolution (collectively, the "Prior Bonds"), (ii) finance (1) first lien single-family Program Loans (or participations therein) for single-family, owner-occupied housing (one to four dwelling units), (2) Program Securities (or participations therein), as defined in the General Resolution (see Appendix D), backed by such Program Loans and guaranteed by Federal Mortgage Agencies (collectively, the "Issue 2024-1 Program Securities"), and (3) DPA Loans (as defined below) in an aggregate principal amount up to 6% of the total principal amount of the Issue 2024-1 Bonds; (iii) pay capitalized interest, if any; (iv) pay Costs of Issuance, Underwriters' Fees and other transaction costs; and (v) make a deposit to the Bond Reserve Fund, if required.
+A "DPA Loan" means a subordinate lien loan made in connection with a first lien loan made by THDA, for purposes of downpayment and closing cost assistance; such DPA Loans may be either (i) non-interest bearing loans with 30 year terms, due on sale or refinance, or (ii) fully amortizing 30 year term loans with an interest rate equal to the related first lien loan.
+The terms and conditions of Program Loans and Program Securities financed with amounts made available by the issuance of the Offered Bonds and the refunding of the Prior Bonds, are described below and herein under the caption "RESIDENTIAL FINANCE PROGRAM LOANS - Description of Residential Finance Program Loans", in Appendix B-2, and in Appendix G. Upon the refunding of the Prior Bonds with a portion of the proceeds of the Issue 2024-1A Bonds, amounts related to the Prior Bonds in an amount equal to the principal amount of Issue 2024-1A Bonds used for such refunding will be transferred from the Prior Bonds to the Issue 2024-1A Bonds and used to finance Program Loans.
 See "APPLICATION OF BOND PROCEEDS."
-The terms and conditions of Program Loans and Program Securities financed with amounts made available by the issuance of the Offered Bonds and the refunding of the Prior Bonds, are described below and herein under the caption "RESIDENTIAL FINANCE PROGRAM LOANS - Description of Residential Finance Program Loans", in Appendix B-2, and in Appendix G.